brianglass/anastasis/files/weekday_vespers1.md

 <span style="color:red">At </span><span style="mso-bidi-font-style:
 italic">Lord, I have cried,</span><span style="color:red"> Prosomia of the Cross.</span>

 <span style="color:red">Tone 2.
-When from the Tree.</span>
+When from the Tree. </span>

 Saviour, when you were nailed to the Cross, the sun, seeing it, was darkened from fear of you and the veil of the Temple was rent, the earth was shaken and the rocks likewise were split apart in terror, not having strength to see their Creator on the Tree, suffering unjustly by his own counsel and mocked by lawless men.<a href="#_ftn17" id="_ftnref17">[17]</a>

 The all-evil serpent was utterly cast down to earth, utterly routed and lay a lifeless corpse, when you were lifted up on the Tree, O Lover of mankind.
-Adam is freed from the curse, and he, before condemned, is saved.<a href="#_ftn18" id="_ftnref18">[18]</a> Therefore, we beg, save us too, take pity on all and make us worthy of your Kingdom.<span style="font-family: Times New Roman; letter-spacing: 0pt"> </span>
+Adam is freed from the curse, and he, before condemned, is saved.<a href="#_ftn18" id="_ftnref18">[18]</a> Therefore, we beg, save us too, take pity on all and make us worthy of your Kingdom.

 When, by a Tree, the lawless people, slew you, the life of all, O Saviour, then all creation trembled with fear, the palaces of Hell and the might of death were utterly destroyed by your divine power.
 Then too Adam the forefather cried out to you with joy, ‘Glory to your condescension, O Lover of humankind’.

 <span style="color:red">Of the Mother of God.
-Same melody.</span>
+Same melody. </span>

 Assent to the prayers of your suppliants, Pure Virgin, and grant us springs of tears, that we may wash away the stains of our offences, O All-blameless, and quench the flame of everlasting and most bitter fire.
 For you fulfil the requests of those who with their whole heart call on you, the Mother of the Master.